2015 Les Pagodes de Cos St. Estèphe Bordeaux France Wine Tasting Note

 Chateau Cos d'Estournel is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages can be decanted for 2-4 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-Chateau Cos d'Estournel is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Cos d'Estournel is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Chateau Cos d'Estournel is perfect for pairing with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
+Cos d'Estournel is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.

 Cos d'Estournel Blanc and other wines of the estate

-Chateau Cos d'Estournel also makes a dry, white Bordeaux wine, Cos d'Estournel Blanc.
+Chateau Cos d'Estournel also makes a dry, white Bordeaux wine, Cos d'Estournel Blanc from a 10 hectare parcel of vines.
 The wine is produced from a blend of of approximately 80% Sauvignon Blanc and 20% Semillon, although that can vary depending on the vintage.
 The white wine grapes are grown north of Saint Estephe, in the Jau-Dignac and Loirac regions.

 In 2018, to improve the quality of their white wine, the estate introduced a second white wine, Pagodes de Cos Blanc.
 Most of the vines used to produce Pagodes de Cos Blanc were previously used in Goulee Blanc, which is no longer in production.